Aron113/IE691-BioASQ-13b/README.md

 ## Retrieve a list of at most 10 relevant articles (Phase A)
 This process entails ranking the retrieved documents from the Data Acquisition process in terms of similarity to the question/query given.
 The steps for this include:
-1. Preprocess the query and the document abstracts (i.e. stopwords removal, lemmatization, spelling correction, capitalisation standardisation, special characters removal).
-2. Convert the query and document abstracts to vectors/embeddings.
+1. Convert the query and document abstracts to vectors/embeddings.
-3. Calculate the cosine similarity between the query and each document abstract and rank the articles based on decreasing cosine similarity.
+2. Calculate the cosine similarity between the query and each document abstract and rank the articles based on decreasing cosine similarity.

 ## Retrieve a list of at most 10 relevant text snippets (Phase A)
 This process entails ranking the sentences from the document's abstract in terms of most relevance to the question/query.
 The steps for this include: